mooofin/DS_AnorLondoLightFix/README.md

 ### **3. FPS drops significantly in Anor Londo.**
 ✔ Lower shadow settings in-game.
 ✔ Disable heavy ReShade effects.
-✔ Use the "Performance Mode" version of the mod (available in downloads).
+✔ Use the "Performance Mode" version of the mod (in development ).

 ### **4. Cheat Table is not working.**
 ✔ Make sure **Cheat Engine** is installed and running.